 The batteries in the E-scooters are recharged by independent contractors paid by Lime.
 Called “juicers,” these workers receive charging equipment from Lime.
 They collect E-scooters in the evening, charge them overnight, and return them to designated “groves” where demand is high for the next day.

-2. The 5 types of E-scooter accidents
+2. What are the 5 types of E-scooter accidents?

 There are 5 different kinds of accidents involving Lime’s E-scooters:

 - Pedestrians tripping and falling over a discarded E-scooter,